LinkWellNodes/Documentation/docs/services/direct-request-jobs/examples/coin-price-data/CoinGecko.md

 #### 3. **Apply the JSON path**:

-After receiving the above sample response, our Chainlink node will attempt to filter the result by the provided `path` parameter value (`current_price`).
+After receiving the above sample response, our Chainlink node will attempt to filter the result by the provided `path` parameter value (`0,current_price`).
 After applying the provided path, we get the following result:

 ```
 6.23